Training to compete in a bodybuilding competition can seem like one of the most intimidating experiences in the world.

 A 2014 study found that even protein distribution positively influenced muscle protein synthesis (the process that uses protein to increase muscle size and strength).

-This has to be one of the biggest misconceptions in bodybuilding, that eating lots of meals will “stoke the metabolic furness“.
+This has to be one of the biggest misconceptions in bodybuilding.
+That eating lots of meals will “stoke the metabolic furnace“.

 Whilst there is nothing wrong with the odd machine weight added to your program, free weights will get you better results.